A snapshot: schools in Houston considered (but not necessarily chosen) by English-speaking expats.

-A state-of-the-art brand new campus, specifically designed for the size of the student body, is now underway.
-An IB World School, offering the International Baccalaureate Diploma since 1982, joined by the Middle Years and Careers Related Programmes.
+A state of the art, brand new campus, specifically designed for the size of the student body, is now underway.
+An International Baccalaureate World School, offering the IB Diploma since 1982 and now joined by the Middle Years and Careers Related Programmes.
 Consistently graduates the largest number of IB Diploma students in Texas.

-Individual curricula/ Advanced High School Program; ages 4-18; co-ed; day; independent; private non-profit; 70 pupils
+Individual curricula/ Advanced High School Program; ages 4-18; co-ed; day; independent; private non-profit; 70 students

 Specialist school for academically gifted children located in Spring Branch, western Houston offering an Advanced High School Program for Distinguished Achievement.
-Accredited by the Southern Association of Colleges and Schools (SASC).
+Accredited Cognia (previously, the Southern Association of Colleges and Schools, SASC).

-American Elementary curriculum/ American High School Diploma/ AP; ages 2-18; co-ed; day; independent; private non-profit; 850 pupils
+American curriculum/ American High School Diploma/ AP; ages 2-18; co-ed; day; independent; private non-profit; 850 students

 Founded in 1952, as a mission, by St Francis Episcopal Church and now on two sites in the Piney Point Village and Memorial areas.
 A new high school department opened in 2018, with an inaugural freshman class on the developing south campus.

 Largest Catholic high school in Houston founded in 1960 and located in the Chinatown area and in the Greater Sharpstown district.
 Founded by the Jesuit, Father Michael Kenelley S.J. in 1960 and officially designated a museum of art due to the quality of its interiors and contents.
-Accredited by the Southern Association of Colleges and Schools (SACS).
+Accredited by Cognia (previously, AdvancED).

-American curriculum/ American High School Diploma/ IB Diploma; ages 3-18; co-ed; day and boarding; independent; privately owned; 1,750 pupils
+American curriculum/ American High School Diploma/ IB Diploma; ages 3-18; co-ed; day and boarding; independent; privately owned; 1,750 students

 Founded in 1966 as a private pre-school and bought by the Meritas group in 2006 and then by the global Nord Anglia Education group in 2015.
-Offering boarding from grade 7, a rare option in Houston and now one of two large Nord Anglia run schools in the city.
+Offering boarding from grade 7, a rare option in Houston and now one of two large schools in the city run by the international group, Nord Anglia Education.
 Located in West Houston.

 Resurrected from the original Westchester High School by the Spring Branch ISD in 2001.
-One of the few schools in Houston to offer the IB Diploma and also recently licensed to teach the IB Careers Related Programme.
+One of the few schools in Houston to offer the International Baccalaureate Diploma and also recently licensed to teach the IB Careers Related Programme.